 Meanwhile, a small settlement came into being on the banks of the Tamesis river.
 Around the military camp protecting its bridge, traders began to gather.

-From those ashes London rose again, growing to become the capital of the Roman province of Britannia.
+From those ashes Londinium rose again, growing to become the capital of the Roman province of Britannia.

 This tour recreates the atmosphere of Roman London as it rose to this prominent position.

 Its focus is on a number of places where important archaeology can be seen by the visitor.
 Also archaeological maps recreate the layout of important sites.